Z3r02infini7y/Project_001/readme.md

-Many thanks to the college administration for their appreciation letter.
+Many thanks to the college administration for their appreciation.